cecelot/site/src/pages/p/first-steps-with-racket.md

 "Hello, world!"
 ```

 Booleans are unusual, but only syntactically: `#t` for true and `#f` for false.
-What's less unusual is all non-`#f` values being treated as true.
-Delightfully simple.
+In terms of how values are treated, anything that's not an `#f` behaves like `#t`.
+Delightfully simple!

-Functions are where things get a bit interesting.
+Functions are where things get a bit more interesting.
 The arguments are separated by spaces, and parentheses **wrap** the entire call, rather than surrounding only the arguments, which has been the case in the languages I've learned up until this point.
 Like so:

 ```racket
 (substring "the girl dancing in the forest" 4 8)